Blog Post

 Name and label images, videos and other media with as much explanation as possible.

-Make sure all pages and site assests can be crawled.
-Use the blocked resources report in Search Console and the Fetch as Google and robots.txt Tester tools.
+Make sure all pages and site assets can be crawled.
+Use the blocked resources report in Search Console, along with the Fetch as Google and robots.txt Tester tools.

 Allow search bots to crawl your site without session IDs or URL parameters.